microsoft/FluidExamples/brainstorm/README.md

 Similar to how `BrainstormModel` works in [NoteSpace.tsx](./src/view/NoteSpace.tsx), the member values of the audience property is also being tracked as a React state so we can display all the active users in the session.

 With audience Fluid data and View data, we again, need to set up an event listener, which mean we also need a `useEffect()` hook.

-To sync the data, we created a `setMembersCallback()` function, which retreives a list of all the active members and convert it to an array, then have a listener keep listening for the "membersChanged" event, and fire the function each time.
-Now React will handle updating the view each time the new `members` state is modified.

 ```ts
 const [members, setMembers] = React.useState(Array.from(audience.getMembers().values()));